sci-wms/sci-wms/docs/advanced.rst

 These are necessary for large unstructured meshes, but are also used for the logically rectangular grids as well.
 Ideally it would be nice to move away from *RTree* into a better KD-Tree implementation, like *sklearn*'s, that will have better on disk performance lookup performance, but will be slower to initially build.

-These files are constructed once when the dataset is added and never updated.
-If the grid for you model changes you must delete and re-add the model to regenerate the topology cache.
+These files are constructed once when the dataset is added and not updated unless an ``Update Dataset`` request is triggered via the ``sci-wms`` admin page or API.
+If a dataset is set to ``Keep up to date`` then it will update this cache every X seconds, depending on what the dataset is configured for.

-Adding a dataset via the website may timeout due to the topology cache taking along time to complete.
-If you run across this case, it is better to add the Dataset manually through the Django shell.
+Adding a new dataset through the website when running in :ref:`quickstart-run` mode may timeout due to the topology cache taking along time to complete.
+If you run across this case, it is better to add the Dataset manually through the command line (no documentation at this point) or to use the :ref:`advanced-run` mode of running ``sci-wms``.

 NetCDF (.nc)
 ............

 This file contains the up-to-date coordinate variable data for the dataset.
 This is typically Latitude/Longitude, and Time.
 For forecasts that are routinely updates, the time variable typically is growing with each update.
-This file is updated if the Dataset is set to "Keep up to date" and an update is requested.
+This file is updated periodially if the ``Dataset`` is set to "Keep up to date" or an update is manually triggered via the ``sci-wms`` admin page or API.

 Default Layer Settings